Finding a Top Financial Advisor Firm in Knoxville, Tennessee

 In business since 1975, Asset Planning Corporation is the oldest financial advisory firm on our list.
 This fee-only practice does not impose an account minimum and currently works solely with individuals and high-net-worth individuals.
 For the past 40 years, the firm says it has specialized in serving healthcare professionals, including family physicians, nurse practitioners, healthcare executives, hospital administrators, dentists and veterinarians.

 However, the firm also offers its services to pension and profit-sharing plans, trusts, estates, businesses and non-profit organizations.

 The Asset Planning team features advisors who hold the certified financial planner (CFP), certified kingdom advisor (CKA) and financial paraplanner qualified professional (FPQP) designations.

 Asset Planning Corporation Background

-Asset Planning Corporation says that its portfolio management services aim to maximize clients' returns while keeping their goals and risk tolerance in mind.
+With its portfolio management services, Asset Planning Corporation aims to maximize clients' returns while keeping their goals and risk tolerance in mind.
 The firm uses strategic asset allocations that emphasize diversification.
-Typically, it invests its clients' assets in no-load mutual funds and ETFs, but it may also use CDs or individual bonds.
+Typically, it invests its clients' assets in no-load mutual funds and ETFs, but it may also use certificates of deposit (CDs), annuities or individual bonds.

 Asset Planning Corporation says that it reviews client portfolios at least quarterly and makes adjustments as needed.
 It contacts clients at least annually to review their portfolios and financial plans.